Ángel de Oro

-Miguel Ángel Chávez Velasco (born August 18, 1988), better known by his ring name Ángel de Oro (Spanish for "Angel of Gold" or "Golden Angel"), is a Mexican professional wrestler who works for the Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
-He is a champion in CMLL, as he is the former Mexican National Light Heavyweight Champion and the World Tag Team Champion, in his first reign.
+Miguel Ángel Chávez Velasco (born August 18, 1988), better known by his ring name Ángel de Oro (Spanish for "Angel of Gold" or "Golden Angel"), is a Mexican professional wrestler.
+He works for the Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLL), where he is one-half of the current CMLL World Tag Team Champions and Strong Openweight Tag Team Champions in his first reign.
+A second-generation wrestler, he is the son of retired wrestler Apolo Chávez, and the brother of Sergio Raymundo Chávez Velasco, who is also a professional wrestler under the ring name Niebla Roja.

-In 2018, he was defeated in a Luchas de Apuestas (mascara contra mascara; "mask vs. mask") match by El Cuatrero, and was forced to unmask and be identified.
-He is a second-generation luchador, the son of Apolo Chávez and the brother of the luchador Niebla Roja, who also works for CMLL.
-From 2008 to 2011, Ángel de Oro was part of a group called Los Ángeles Celestiales ("The Celestial Angels") alongside his brother (then billed as Ángel de Plata) and Ángel Azteca Jr., but after his brother changed his ring persona, that group has been phased out.
-After many years of portraying a tecnico ("Good guy") wrestling character, Ángel de Oro and his brother turned rudo and aligned themselves with El Terrible, eventually forming Los Nuevos Ingobernables.
+Ángel de Oro joined CMLL in 2008 as part of a group called Los Ángeles Celestiales ("The Celestial Angels") alongside his brother (then billed as Ángel de Plata) and Ángel Azteca Jr., which phased out after his brother changed his ring persona in 2011.
+In 2018, he was defeated in a Lucha de Apuestas (mascara contra mascara; "mask vs. mask") match by El Cuatrero, and was forced to unmask and be identified.
+After many years of portraying a tecnico ("Good guy") wrestling character, Ángel de Oro and his brother turned rudo ("bad guy") and aligned themselves with El Terrible, eventually forming Los Nuevos Ingobernables.

-His accolades in CMLL include being a former CMLL World Middleweight Champion, CMLL World Light Heavyweight Champion, Mexican National Trios Champion, as well as the winner of the 2011 Forjando un Ídolo tournament, the 2020 Leyenda de Azul tournament and the 2021 La Copa Junior VIP tournament.
-He is also a three time winner of the CMLL Reyes del Aire tournament.
+His accolades in CMLL include being a former CMLL World Middleweight Champion, CMLL World Light Heavyweight Champion, Mexican National Trios Champion and Mexican National Light Heavyweight Champion.
+He has won several tournaments, including the Reyes del Aire three times, the 2011 Forjando un Ídolo, the 2020 Leyenda de Azul, the 2021 La Copa Junior VIP and the 2022 Copa Independencia.
+Through CMLL's partnerships, has also wrestled in Japan for New Japan Pro-Wrestling (NJPW), and in the United States for Ring of Honor (ROH).

 Professional wrestling career

+Early career (2005–2008)

-Chávez and his older brother, Niebla Roja, are the sons of professional wrestler Apolo Chávez and grew up idolizing their father. Ángel de Oro was trained for his professional wrestling debut by Dibólico and Corsario Rojo and would receive further training from Gran Cochisse, El Satánico and Franco Columbo later in his career.
-Early on Ángel de Plata worked mainly for independent promotions around the Gómez Palacio, Durango area, often while feuding with his brother who at the time wrestled as Guerrero Inca ("Incan Warrior").
-It was the feud between the two brothers that got Ángel de Oro noticed by Consejo Mundial de Lucha Libre (CMLL) talent scouts and landed him a contract with CMLL.
-His brother changed his ring character to Ángel de Plata (Silver Angel) to complement his younger brother's ring character and together they began training at CMLL's wrestling school in Guadalajara, Jalisco.
+Chávez and his older brother, Niebla Roja, are the sons of professional wrestler Apolo Chávez and grew up idolizing their father. Ángel de Oro was trained for his professional wrestling debut by Dibólico and Corsario Rojo, receiving further training from Gran Cochisse, El Satánico and Franco Columbo later in his career.
+He initially worked mainly for independent promotions around the Gómez Palacio, Durango area, often while feuding with his brother who, at the time, wrestled as Guerrero Inca ("Incan Warrior").
+It was the feud between the two brothers that got Ángel de Oro noticed by Consejo Mundial de Lucha Libre (CMLL) talent scouts, landing him a contract with CMLL.
+His brother changed his ring character to Ángel de Plata ("Silver Angel") to complement his younger brother's ring character, and together they began training at CMLL's wrestling school in Guadalajara, Jalisco.